eaannist/easyLite/README.md

 ## Usage Guide

-Below is a step-by-step guide to using easyLite based on the provided test script.
+Below is a step-by-step guide to using easyLite based on the provided test script (which is recommended to try).

 ### 1. Initialization
 ```python